Jacky Rosen: Health care

 Rosen supports the Affordable Care Act (Obamacare) and its provisions that prevent patients from being denied insurance or charged more due to age or a preexisting condition.
 She supports allowing citizens to buy into Medicaid as an alternative option to competing with private insurance companies.

 In January 2019, during the 2018-2019 government shutdown, Rosen was one of 34 senators to sign a letter to Food and Drugs Commissioner Scott Gottlieb recognizing the FDA's efforts to address the effect of the shutdown on the public health and employees while remaining alarmed "that the continued shutdown will result in increasingly harmful effects on the agency's employees and the safety and security of the nation's food and medical products."

 In February 2019, Rosen was one of 11 senators to sign a letter to insulin manufactures Eli Lilly and Company, Novo Nordisk, and Sanofi over increased insulin prices, saying the increases kept patients from receiving "access to the life-saving medications they need."

 In August 2019, Rosen was one of 19 senators to sign a letter to Treasury Secretary Steve Mnuchin and Health and Human Services Secretary Alex Azar requesting data from the Trump administration in order to help states and Congress understand the potential consequences if the Texas v.
 United States Affordable Care Act lawsuit prevailed in courts.
 They wrote that an overhaul of the health care system would form "an enormous hole in the pocketbooks of the people we serve as well as wreck state budgets".

 Housing

-In April 2019, Rosen was one of 41 senators to have signed a bipartisan letter to the housing subcommittee praising the Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
+In April 2019, Rosen was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

 Immigration

+In June 2017, Rosen voted against the No Sanctuary For Criminals Act, which would have penalized jurisdictions that limit cooperation with federal immigration enforcement and expanded mandatory detention requirements.

-Rosen supports "comprehensive immigration reform" but does not believe the Immigration and Customs Enforcement agency should be abolished.
+Rosen supports "comprehensive immigration reform" but does not believe Immigration and Customs Enforcement should be abolished.

 In 2025, Rosen was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.